AKR2803/dev-standup-ai/README.md

 Our goal is to make developer collaboration more effortless and insightful by addressing a few common friction points:

-1. **Standup updates can take extra time to prepare** — turning a daily ritual into a chore.
+1. **Standup updates can take extra time to prepare**, turning a daily ritual into a chore.
-2. **Code reviews often vary in depth and consistency** — slowing down merges and learning.
+2. **Code reviews often vary in depth and consistency**, slowing down merges and learning.
-3. **Documentation and tests can lag behind new changes** — making knowledge harder to share.
+3. **Documentation and tests can lag behind new changes**, making knowledge harder to share.
-4. **It’s easy to lose track of overall project activity** — especially across fast-moving teams.
+4. **It’s easy to lose track of overall project activity**, especially across fast-moving teams.
-5. **Teams juggle multiple tools for communication and tracking** — leading to fragmented workflows.
+5. **Teams juggle multiple tools for communication and tracking**, leading to fragmented workflows.

 This project automates those repetitive tasks using AI, helping teams stay aligned without the overhead.